 - Be sure to include your name as part of the address. - The RMB# is an identifier and not a box number.
-Please address mail exactly as indicated above.
+It is very important to help us route the package to the right student. - The RMB number is generated by IT and Residence Life. - Please address all mail and deliveries exactly as indicated above.